500062397/FreshWorksTask/README.md

 datasource.java is the driver file. createRecord, readRecord, DeleteRecord are the class files. dataStore.json is the data store (file).
-Unite Test Cases Excel sheet as well as output screenshots for various test cases attached.
+Unit Test Cases Excel sheet as well as output screenshots for various test cases attached.